Texas sales tax guide

 In Texas, sales tax is collected on the sale, lease, or rental of tangible goods and some services.
 The tax is collected by the seller and remitted to state and local tax authorities.
 The seller acts as a de facto tax collector.

-To help you determine whether you need to collect sales tax in Texas, we've created a simple three-step checklist you can use to get a better understanding of your Texas tax situation:
+To help you determine whether you need to collect sales tax in Texas, start by answering these three questions:

 - Do you have nexus in Texas?